- Optimizely Web Experimentation

-In the Targeting view, enter the URL you want to use and add URL match specifications that tell Optimizely where the experiment should run.
+In an experiment on the Targeting page, enter the URL you want to use and add URL match specifications that tell Optimizely Web Experimentation or Optimizely Performance Edge where the experiment should run.

 Each URL match you enter can be one of these types:

-Exact match.
-Use only when adding query parameters or hash parameters to the URL significantly changes how the page displays for visitors.
-To target visitors who are using a certain query parameter, use an audience condition instead of an exact match
+Exact match – Use only if the URL significantly changes how the page displays due to added query parameters or hash parameters.
+To target visitors who are using a certain query parameter, use an audience condition instead of an exact match.

-Substring match.
-Use to match specific strings of texts within a URL.
-It's useful for experiments that change the same element site-wide or on multiple pages.
+Substring match – Use to match specific strings of text within a URL.
+It is useful for experiments that change the same element site-wide or on multiple pages.

-Regular expression.
-Use to target complicated URL structures that aren't easily captured by the other URL match types.
+Regular expression – Use to target complicated URL structures that are not easily captured by the other URL match types.

-Simple match is the default URL match type, and it's ideal for running experiments on single pages.
-A simple match will run when visitors land on a URL, even if it has these variations:
+Simple match is ideal for running experiments on single pages.
+A simple match runs when visitors land on a URL, even if it has the following variations:

 Simple match ignores these changes (because they usually do not change the way your page displays) and runs your experiment on the page.